-A project in South Australia is showing that there is a better way to measure net positive economic activity, if not societal wellbeing, Robert Costanza, Phillip Lawn, Ian Lowe, and Peter Martin write.
+A project in South Australia is showing that there is a better way to measure net positive economic activity, if not societal wellbeing, Robert Costanza, Philip Lawn, Ian Lowe, and Peter Martin write.

 Gross Domestic Product (GDP) helped the allies win the Second World War by better understanding production and consumption in an economy.
 But it was never designed as a national policy goal.
 As Simon Kuznets, the main architect of GDP warned: “The welfare of a nation can scarcely be inferred from a measurement of national income as defined by GDP…Goals for ‘more’ growth should specify of what and for what.”

 Despite growing recognition of the salience of Kuznets’ initial warning, most nations and states still misuse GDP growth as a major policy goal, without adequate understanding of what is growing and why they would want it to grow.

 GDP counts only marketed economic activity.
 Some of that activity can be considered a benefit, but some should be considered a cost to be avoided.
 GDP conflates the two.
 More crime requires more police and more security devices that add to GDP, but it’s not something we want more of.
 Likewise for air and water pollution, serious illness, divorce, inequality, and a range of other factors.

 One measure that has been designed to separate the two is the Genuine Progress Indicator (GPI).
 GPI starts with Personal Consumption Expenditures (a major component of GDP indicative of discretionary spending) but weights it by income distribution (because a dollar’s worth of income to a poor person creates more welfare than a dollar’s worth of income to a rich person).